New Year – New Resolutions – A Photographers New Years Resolutions

-These are my New Year’s resolutions for 2020.
+These are this photographers New Year’s resolutions for 2022.
 Intentionally I did not include so many that it is impossible and these are clearly the most important things to me to concentrate on for this year.
 I wish you best on your new year and new resolutions.
 I hope everyone has a blessed and wonderful new year full of good health, love, happiness and prosperity.

 Debbi Marquette Photography is located in Upstate New York at the foothills of the Adirondack Mountains.
 Debbi is an award winning and published travel, landscape and bald eagle photographer specializing in artistic, authentic, and memorable landscape and wildlife photography.
 She travels frequently, lives near the mountains and constantly has a camera in her hand to capture photographs so others can see the beauty of our world.